 Situated slightly east of Perdido Pass Bridge within the boundaries of Gulf State Park, this breathtaking locale includes pristine beaches, impressive sand dunes, tranquil boardwalks, and areas designated for picnicking, though just about any spot along Alabama Point East will provide stunning visuals to go along with your meal.

-Contact our reservations team to find out additional information on what you can expect during your time in Gulf Shores when you book your trip accommodations in one of the lovely vacation rentals that Harris Properties has to offer for your stay today!
+Contact our reservations team to find out additional information on what you can expect during your time in Gulf Shores when you book your trip accommodations in one of the lovely vacation rentals that Harris Vacation Rentals has to offer for your stay today!
+Explore our amazing deals, cottage and condo rentals today!

 Sunny and warm, there are few elements beyond the climate alone that could make your stay in the Gulf Shores area any better.
 However, the local restaurants in nearby Orange Beach just might give the weather a run for its money!